 Genetically modified food

 Manuka Henare and Val Orchard from ERMA discuss some of the different views of genetically modified (GM) food in New Zealand.
+(Note: ERMA was disestablished in June 2011 and its functions were incorporated into the Environmental Protection Authority (EPA).)

 Is GM food improving on nature or playing God?